 Extremism is defined as 'the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces'.
+This also includes calling for the death of members of the armed forces.'

-Radicalisation refers to 'the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups'.
+Radicalisation refers to 'the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.'

-Terrorism is 'an action that endangers or causes serious violence to a person/people; causes serious violence to a person/people; causes serious damage to property; or seriously interferes with an electronic system.
+Terrorism is 'an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes with an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.'